Code-Institute-Submissions/jboyd8-milestone-project-2/README.md

 ---
 Below is a list of technolgies I used to build my dahsboard.
 * HTML - HTML5 provided the structure of my website.
 I tried to use semantic elements where possible to ensure the best structure.
-* CSS was used to style my page.
+* CSS - Used to style my page.